1. Inclusive services and institutions

 2. Human dignity and justice

 Nepal has ratified Universal Declaration of Human Rights (UDHR) in 1991 and has since then reflected the commitment in all major legal documents, including the latest Constitution of Nepal, 2015.
 The UDHR reaffirms human rights are ‘inalienable’ and that these rights are intimately related to human dignity.
 In the case of human rights violation, the victim in general and the poor and marginalised groups in particular are often at risk of abuse and vulnerable leading to denial of their rights and access to justice.
 Poor and marginalised groups are, alike their fellow citizens, also entitled to the realisation of all human rights- civil, political, economic, social and cultural- on equal terms with others in the society, without discrimination of any kind.
-Nepal’s constitution guarantees over 30 fundamental rights, including the right to social justice, equality and anti-discrimination.
+Nepal’s constitution guarantees 31 fundamental rights, including the right to social justice, social security, equality, and anti-discrimination.

 Newly adopted federalism in the country has transformed the way we govern our society and has provided new avenues for sharing opportunities.
 However, inheritances of human rights violation, and social injustices across social and economic groups and regions in the country need special attention, as the new form of governance system does not automatically address deep roots of impunity and structural inequalities.
 Seeking justice and fair treatment in new multi-layered system require more efforts and resources which poor and marginalised communities often struggle to have.
 As a result, endeavour to seek justice and entertain rights often become costly and superseded by mainstream politics and priorities.